bazel-contrib/bazel-lib/docs/copy_to_bin.md

 copy_files_to_bin_actions(<a href="#copy_files_to_bin_actions-ctx">ctx</a>, <a href="#copy_files_to_bin_actions-files">files</a>, <a href="#copy_files_to_bin_actions-is_windows">is_windows</a>)
 </pre>

-Helper function that creates actions to copy files to the output tree.
+Factory function that creates actions to copy files to the output tree.

 Files are copied to the same workspace-relative path.
 The resulting list of files is returned.